A Coalition Game for On-demand Multi-modal 3D Automated Delivery System: Results

 \subsection{Results Analysis}

 The comparison results of the overall performance are shown in Table \ref{res}.
-The total cost, the gap of each method, and the time spent during inference with three different customer scales are reported, and the optimal solution is considered the minimum cost function.
-Accordingly, gap denotes the average optimal gap between a result and the baseline solution, written in Equation \ref{rqb}.
-The number of validation instances is 10000.
+The total cost in monetary units of US dollars, the gap of each method, and the CPU time spent during inference with three different customer scales are reported, and the optimal solution is considered the minimum cost function.
+Accordingly, gap denotes the gap between a result solution and the optimal baseline solution, written in Equation \ref{rqb}.
 Besides sampling decoding, another test is denoted as E-CPDPTW(1280), where the decoder samples 1280 times at each step to obtain multiple solutions and selects the solution with the highest reward as the routing solution.